 Metal trellises: If your plant is heavy and needs a lot of support, a trellis made from metal may be a good solution.
 Metal trellises tend to cost more than wooden or vinyl trellises, but withstand the elements best and will likely never need replacing.
 Trellises made from copper tubing will acquire a beautiful natural patina over time.
 Aluminum is lightweight and very durable, especially when painted.
 With steel and wrought iron trellises, make sure you look for a rust-proof finish.

 Wooden trellises: Trellises made from wood are probably the most popular choice among gardeners.
 They are inexpensive to buy and if left unpainted, blend in seamlessly with the landscape as they age.
 If you're handy, there are also plenty of free trellis plans on the Internet, so you might even consider building your own.
 Wood trellises will eventually succumb to the elements, but you can extend their lifespan by choosing insect and rot-resistant woods like redwood, cypress, and looking trellises fastened together using galvanized nails or screws, not tacked together with staples.
-Avoid painted trellises and trellises made from treated wood if you want to recycle yours to the compost pile when it starts to rot.

 Flat trellises (ladders or fences): Flat trellises are usually designed to be anchored to structures like garages, sheds, walls, or fences.
 A flat trellis consists of a framework in which the slats are connected to form a ladder of squares or rectangles.
 These trellises come in a variety of heights, and depending on the width, can easily support multiple plants.